-This course will provide intermediate knowledge of imaging techniques for creative results of images and artwork.
-It includes intermediate creative and production techniques to prepare students for professional projects using Photoshop and other current imaging software.
-Design skills will be developed through exercises and projects using analysis, research, and critiques.
+This course provides intermediate knowledge of creative techniques for imaging and artwork.
+Design skills are developed through exercises and projects using hands-on exercises, research, and critiques.
+The course includes creative and production techniques to prepare images for professional projects using Photoshop and other current imaging software.
 (CSU)

-MMST 151: Illustration and Animation
+MMST 151: Animation I: Illustration and Cartoons